 So for the long haul, if you want a long term, sustainable blog the best way to build links is to do it with the natural outreach methods above.

-Important Reminder About Spammy Links in Articles – From Google Webmaster
+Important Reminder About Using Spam Links in Articles – From Google Webmaster

-Lately we’ve seen an increase in spammy links contained in articles referred to as contributor posts, guest posts, partner posts, or syndicated posts.
+Lately we’ve seen an increase in spam type links contained in articles referred to as contributor posts, guest posts, partner posts, or syndicated posts.
 These articles are generally written by or in the name of one website, and published on a different one.

 - Stuffing keyword-rich links to your site in your articles